 Popular Hindi film music no longer endorses this music form.
 It's been eons since a ghazal was part of a film soundtrack.
 Moreover, what was painfully evident at this year's GIMA tribute to Jagjit Singh, titled Yaadon Ka Safar, few singers could convincingly render the ghazal in a live concert setting.

 The ghazal is for quiet reflection, thus even the love songs have a haze of melancholy.It needs as much intent attention as listening to a Ravi Shankar sitar sequence.
 It is an evening rest, a quiet couch, and there lies its singularity.
 The magic is in the way the words unfold in the vocals, the lingering, leisurely music that builds the atmosphere.
-No popular thump of percussion here, for the couplets add enough punch that any other additional emphasis in instrumentation would surely kill the ambience.
+No popular thump of percussion here, for the couplets add enough punch that any other additional emphasis in instrumentation would surely kill the composition.

 The song featured below gained fame when it played as a title for Nalini Singh's 90's news feature Hello Zindagi.
 The lyrics are by Gulzar.